Aakash-codes01/Cmd/README.md

 $(command)

 ##### question2
+for successful execution of the script he checks for argument using $# and checks the first argument as number and then simply uses while loop to print the table

 ##### question3
-finding whether the entered no is prime or not approach iterate from 2 to number/2 and check if number is divisible by i if it is then number is not prime else number is prime
+finding whether the entered no is prime or not approach iterate from 2 to sqrt numberand check if number is divisible by i if it is then number is not prime else number is prime